 Career and Student Employment Services conducts the annual Post-Graduation Activity Survey on behalf of the University.
 The survey is conducted in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).

 Post-graduation activity data was updated throughout the year by following up with respondents who indicated they were seeking employment at the time of completing the survey.
-The data collection cycle ended on October 15, 2017.
+The data collection cycle ended on November 30, 2019.

 Fifty-one percent (51%, N=1430) of respondents working full time reported a salary range.
 Salary information is reported only for full-time employment, and it includes salaries for jobs outside the United States.
 We publish median salary ranges for majors/programs with at least five reported salaries.
 At the end of the report we include national data from the salary surveys published by NACE.
 All salary data is provided for informational purposes only and is not intended to be used for comparisons or predictions.

 The report lists all WMU majors for which sufficient data has been collected.
 Names of majors in the report align with those listed at wmich.edu/academics.
 If there are fewer than five primary activity responses for a program (or for one-degree level of a program), data from 2017–18 is added and/or similar majors are combined.
 If there are fewer than five responses for a program from 2017–18 and 2018–19 together, the program is not included in the report.
 Data from 2017–18 is added only to the individual reports for the majors, not to the overall college or university reports.